 If you would like to have a historical and memorable stay in one of the old gardens of Iran, this is your best choice.
 This garden, which is one of the 9 Iranian gardens registered in UNESCO, has become one of the hotels in Mehriz.
 A memorable stay in a historic and beautiful garden.
 It is located 45 km from Yazd province.

-Pahlavanpur’s Garden Reflects the Changes of Ancient Iranian Gardening Style to new ones.
-Its architectural style is a blend of central and courtyard architecture the main kiosk is in the center of the garden, The water passage through the garden is also on this axis.
-This 5 hectare Qajar era garden has maintained Zand's architectural style.
+Pahlavanpur’s Garden Reflects the Changes of Ancient Iranian Gardening Style to new one.
+Its architectural style is a blend of central and courtyard architecture the main kiosk is in the center of the garden, and The water passage through the garden is also on this axis.
+This 5-hectare Qajar-era garden has maintained Zand's architectural style.
 The historic buildings in this garden have created a special link between nature and the art of architecture.
 The garden includes a summer house, a winter neighborhood, the janitor's unit, the public bathroom, and the kitchen.
 Its architectural style is a mixture of the architectural style of the summer house and the central patio.

 Birjand at South Khorasan province has hosted one of the 9 Iranian magnificent gardens.
 This garden with the history and architectural style of the Zandiyeh and early Qajar era has all Iranian common elements in gardening.

 - A mansion in the middle of the garden.

 The Akbarieh Garden in Birjand, like other examples from The Persian Gardens, beautifully indicates the strong potentials of the environment and nature, as well as how to use them more.
 The main garden plan is rooted in Iranian architectural art and is fantastic to visit.
 Magnificent sash windows, impressive plasterwork, and tall oak trees on either side of the entrance will amaze any visitor.
 The garden is listed as a UNESCO World Heritage Site in 2011, it is also listed in the Iran National Monuments Index in 1999.